OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Restoring the Previous Version
 ==============================

 If for any reason you need to restore your previous OpenNebula, simply uninstall OpenNebula |version|, and install again your previous version.
-After that, update the drivers if needed as in Step 11.
+After that, update the drivers if needed, as outlined in Step 11.